-Patagonian toothfish (Dissostichus eleginoides) is a large notothenioid fish found on the southern sea shelves and slopes of South America and around the sub-Antarctic islands of the Southern Ocean.
-It is a long-lived species (>50 years), which initially grows rapidly in the shallow shelf areas, before undertaking an ontogenetic migration into deeper waters (Collins et al. 2010).
-In Falkland Islands waters, Patagonian toothfish spawn on the slopes of Burdwood Bank at ca. 1000 m depth with a minor spawning peak in May, and a major peak in July to August (Laptikhovsky et al. 2006).
-The juveniles (<10 cm TL) are found on the Patagonian shelf at depths <100 m (Arkhipkin and Laptikhovsky 2010).
-Immature toothfish remain there for 3-4 years, and then, on reaching 60-70 cm TL, they migrate into deeper water over the Patagonian slope (Laptikhovsky et al. 2008).
+Patagonian toothfish (Dissostichus eleginoides) is a large notothenioid fish found on the shelves and slopes of South America and around the sub-Antarctic islands of the Southern Ocean.
+It is a long-lived species (>50 years), which initially grows rapidly in shallow shelf areas, before undertaking an ontogenetic migration into deeper waters (Collins et al. 2010).
+In Falkland Islands waters, Patagonian toothfish spawn on the slopes of Burdwood Bank at ca. 1000 m depth with a minor peak in May, and a major peak from July to August (Laptikhovsky et al. 2006).
+The eggs, larvae, and small juveniles (<10 cm TL) develop and grow in epipelagic layers of the Falkland Current, with early juveniles of 10-12 cm TL (<1 year old; Lee 2017) occurring on the Patagonian shelf at depths ~100 m (Arkhipkin and Laptikhovsky 2010).
+Immature toothfish remain on the shelf for 3-4 years, and then, upon reaching 60-70 cm TL, they migrate into deeper waters over the Patagonian slope and deep-water plains at depths >1000 m (Arkhipkin and Laptikhovsky 2010).

 The Falkland Islands toothfish longline fishery began in 1992 as an exploratory fishery and became an established fishery in 1994 (Laptikhovsky and Brickle 2005).
 Fishing was traditionally conducted using the Spanish system of longlining (although in the beginning a few vessels used the Mustad Autoline system), until the 'umbrella' system was introduced in 2007.
 The latter system was developed to reduce the loss of hooked toothfish to depredation by cetaceans, with hooks set in clusters and an umbrella of buoyant netting set above each cluster.
-The umbrella floats above the hooks whilst the gear is on the seabed, but when the gear is being recovered, it folds over the hooks and hooked fish, protecting it from depredation (Brown et al. 2010).
+The umbrella floats above the hooks whilst the gear is on the seabed, but when the gear is recovered, it folds over the hooks and hooked fish, protecting it from depredation (Brown et al. 2010).
 Following initial trials in 2007, since 2008 the umbrella system has been adopted by all vessels operating in the Falkland Islands longline fishery.